Augustin-FL/building-pfsense-iso-from-source/README.md

 ### If your encounter errors during ports or kernel build: possible root causes, and how to fix them:

-One very possible root cause to why your build is failing, is related to how `Makefile` system works correlated with an unlucly timing.
+One very possible root cause to why your build is failing, is related to how `Makefile` system works correlated with an unlucky timing.
 What happens is usually close to the following:

 1. Netgate build port XXX from `FreeBSD-ports`.
 Poudriere marks the port as built and won't attempt to re-build it unless an update is made on the code ("config bump")
 2. Netgate does NOT refresh pfSense branches on `FreeBSD-ports`
-3. Few month later, ports owners update their build requirement (`distfile` update) / Netgate update its build environment (eg, `openssl => opensll111` ), but the built packages are not re-built because no config bump is made on the ports.
+3. Few month later, ports owners update their build requirement (`distfile` update) / Netgate update its build environment (e.g., `openssl => opensll111` ), but the built packages are not re-built because no config bump is made on the ports.
 At this point, any attempt of rebuilding ports without updating `FreeBSD-ports` will fail.
 4. When you try to build ports yourself, some ports fail during build and you don't understand why.

 The same applies for the content of `FreeBSD-src`.
 The recommended way to fix this issue is to simply re-synchronize modules that are failing with upstream, so that you will have an up-to-date ISO.